A full- or part-time program to complete a master's degree AND earn a teaching certificate

 - Full-time program starts June 1 and can be completed in one calendar year.

 - Part-time program can be started at any semester and can be completed in two years or less.

 - Evening, weekend and hybrid classes accommodate adult learner schedules.

 - Full-time Jewell Education professors work closely with you to mentor and support coursework, fieldwork, student teaching and beyond.

 - Includes both undergraduate and graduate coursework to achieve teacher certification and completion of the graduate degree.

-- Candidates must pass the appropriate Missouri Content Assessment (MoCA) before the end of your first semester in the program validate your content knowledge.
+- Candidates must pass the appropriate Missouri Content Assessment (MoCA) to be eligible for Certification.

 Jewell's M.A.T.
-Program offers certifications for high school teaching in these areas (in which you already have a closely related baccalaureate degree):
+Program offers certifications for high school teaching in these areas:

 - Art (K-12)

 - Chemistry (9-12)